 - Ensure Information Systems & Technology (IST) is aware of challenges users are facing in the use of network services.

 The CTSC provides advice to the Associate Provost, Information Systems & Technology and UCIST on the planning, design, implementation and operation of IT technologies at the University of Waterloo.
 CTSC makes recommendations to UCIST in these areas and initiates IT investigative projects of campus interest.
+See the CTSC website for more information.

 FACCUS is a resource group for staff providing user support in the faculties, Information Systems & Technology (IST) and the Library.
+See the FACCUS website for more information and meeting minutes.

 The University of Waterloo IT Professional Development Advisory Group (PDAG) is responsible for